-The Country Managing Partner, on behalf of EY Czech Republic, is required to evaluate the System of Quality Management on an annual basis, as of 30 June, and conclude on its effectiveness.
-The evaluation process is executed annually based on the Global SQM Annual Evaluation policy, which is an example of a global intellectual resource provided to drive consistency in the execution of the EY Czech Republic System of Quality Management.
+The Country Managing Partner, on behalf of EY Cyprus, is required to evaluate the System of Quality Management on an annual basis, as of 30 June, and conclude on its effectiveness.
+The evaluation process is executed annually based on the Global SQM Annual Evaluation policy, which is an example of a global intellectual resource provided to drive consistency in the execution of the EY Cyprus System of Quality Management.

-This evaluation is based on whether EY Czech Republic's System of Quality Management provides reasonable assurance that:
+This evaluation is based on whether EY Cyprus' System of Quality Management provides reasonable assurance that:

-- EY Czech Republic and its personnel are fulfilling their responsibilities in accordance with professional standards and applicable legal and regulatory requirements, and engagements are being conducted in accordance with such standards and requirements; and - Reports being issued by the member firm and Partners in Charge (PICs) are appropriate in the circumstances.
+EY Cyprus and its personnel are fulfilling their responsibilities in accordance with professional standards and applicable legal and regulatory requirements, and engagements are being conducted in accordance with such standards and requirements; and • Reports being issued by the member firm and Partners in Charge (PICs) are appropriate in the circumstances.